nerdai/ivado-assignment/README.md

 ```

 ## Model Delivery (Non-Docker, Poetry Only)
-In this section, we provide similar steps (though we require one less step here
-since we don't have to build a docker image) to the previous section for
+In this section, we provide similar steps to the previous section for
 reproducing the analyses and model builds but without using Docker.

 #### Prerequisites